 The fear of all business owners is to start a company, market a product, and realize after the fact that nobody is interested in it.

 A good way to combat this without having to spend money is to utilize crowdfunding early on.
-By doing this, you can even earn your startup costs.
+By starting with this, you can even earn your startup costs.

 A popular project on Kickstarter was The Oatmeal’s “Exploding Kittens” card game.
 Supporters could choose to purchase the standard game or, at the highest supporter level, a signed deluxe copy.
 The project raised millions of dollars in just a few hours.

-While your results might not be to that extreme, it’s perfectly acceptable to test out the marketability of your idea before you mass produce.
+While your results might not be to that extreme when starting, it’s perfectly acceptable to test out the marketability of your idea before you mass produce.
+Marketing, of course, is one of the keys to get your online business off the ground, more on that below.

-If people don’t open their wallets, you haven’t lost anything, and you’ve gained valuable information.
+If people don’t open their wallets, you haven’t lost anything, and you’ve gained valuable information about the feasibility of your online business.

 However, if people do open their wallets, you already have the confidence that your product will sell, and you have some startup cash to get off the ground.